-It is extremely important not to wash, douche, shower, rinse your mouth, eat, drink, smoke, or change your clothes before going to the hospital.
+It is extremely important not to wash, douche, shower, rinse your mouth, eat, drink, smoke, or change your clothes before going to the hospital to maintain the integrity of vital evidence.

 Emotional trauma is probably the most common and natural after-effect of rape.
 There are many ways to respond to trauma resulting from rape.
 Some people find that talking with a friend helps.
 Others find that joining support groups or getting professional counseling are more effective methods.
 Framingham State University offers counseling to students and staff.

-The office is located at the Wellness Center at the corner of State Street and Maynard Road.
-The Framingham State University Police Department also offers Rape Aggressive Defense (R.A.D.) courses free of charge to all female Framingham State University faculty, staff, and students.
+The Counseling Center office is located at the Health Center in Foster Hall at the corner of State Street and Maynard Road.
+The Framingham State University Police Department also offers basic self-defense courses free of charge to all female Framingham State University faculty, staff, and students.